 Can Caddi handle workflows Zapier can't?

 Yes.
 Caddi is designed for unstructured inputs (varied PDFs and freeform email) and for systems that don't connect natively, the document- and inbox-heavy workflows that are difficult to build reliably in Zapier.
+You show it the workflow once and it builds an agent to run it.